Your Rights and Protections Against Surprise Medical Bills

 Atlantic Health System is dedicated to providing patients, consumers and caregivers with as much information as possible regarding potential health care costs.
 Accordingly, we have listed information on standard charges, the insurers and products we participate in, as well as any exceptions.
 The resources provided here can be used to help determine your out-of-pocket expenses.

 Below you will find links to spreadsheets of standard charges with separate tabs associated with Morristown Medical Center, Overlook Medical Center, Newton Medical Center, Chilton Medical Center and Hackettstown Medical Center.
 Atlantic Health System is committed to pricing transparency and helping our patients understand their financial obligations before receiving medical care.
-We also offer price estimates for most of the health care services we provide at our hospitals and outpatient centers.
+We also offer price estimates/shoppable services for most of the health care services we provide at our hospitals and outpatient centers.
 Charges are not the same as prices; charges are like a sticker price that is negotiated down for virtually all health care customers.
 Standard charges are contained in a large report called a chargemaster.
 Variability in total patient financial responsibility should be expected due to specific coverage, benefits and plan specific liabilities.

 Plans We Participate In